nuxt/nuxt/docs/content/3.docs/3.deployment/99.presets/server.md

 ## Server timings

-You can enable the `nitro.timing` option in order to have the logs about the chunk loading and cold start performance.
+You can enable the `nitro.timing` option to have the logs about the chunk loading and cold start performance.

 ```js [nuxt.config.js|ts]
 export default {